How borrowing capacity limits property portfolio growth

 • Rental income from investment properties

-These factors help lenders determine whether a borrower can comfortably manage loan repayments both now and if interest rates increase in the future.
+Together these factors help lenders determine whether a borrower can comfortably manage repayments both now and if interest rates increase.

-In simple terms lenders want to see that your cash flow can safely support the loan.
+Put simply, lenders want to see that your cash flow can support the loan.

-However as investors purchase more properties their total loan commitments increase.
-When applying for a new loan lenders assess the borrower’s entire financial position including repayments across all existing loans.
+However, as investors add more properties their loan commitments grow.
+When applying for another loan lenders review the borrower’s entire financial position, including repayments across all existing debts.

 In property investing, borrowing capacity often determines how far and how fast your portfolio can grow.